Fusion power: First tokamak

+First inertial confinement experiments

 Laser fusion was suggested in 1962 by scientists at Lawrence Livermore National Laboratory (LLNL), shortly after the invention of the laser in 1960.
-Inertial confinement fusion (using lasers) research began as early as 1965.

-Several laser systems were built at LLNL.
-These included the Argus, the Cyclops, the Janus, the long path, the Shiva laser, and the Nova.
+Inertial confinement fusion experiments using lasers began as early as 1965.
+Several laser systems were built at LLNL, including the Argus, the Cyclops, the Janus, the long path, the Shiva laser, and the Nova.

 Laser advances included frequency-tripling crystals that transformed infrared laser beams into ultraviolet beams and "chirping", which changed a single wavelength into a full spectrum that could be amplified and then reconstituted into one frequency.
-Laser research ate money as well, consuming over one billion dollars in the 1980s.
+Laser research cost over one billion dollars in the 1980s.